Everything you need to know...

 - Join numerous acclaimed authors as an alumnus of a longstanding, well-regarded course.

-This course takes your work, and your ambition, seriously.
-You'll focus on your own writing, under the guidance of acclaimed authors of fiction, poetry and scripts.
+This course takes your work and your ambition seriously.
+You'll focus on your own writing, under the guidance of acclaimed authors of fiction and poetry.
 You'll leave with a body of work you can be proud of.